-Note 1 to entry: Hydraulic conductivity can be anisotropic.
+Note 1 to entry: Hydraulic conductivity can vary in the vertical and horizontal directions.

 Note 1 to entry: Also known as intrinsic permeability or specific permeability.
 The terms 'hydraulic conductivity' and 'absolute permeability' are interchangeable if the ground is fully saturated.